jlord/git-it-electron/README.md

 ### Git

 On Windows, download standalone installer from [https://git-scm.com/download/win](https://git-scm.com/download/win).
 Use default or recommended settings while installing git.
-You need to the "Git Shell" tas your terminal.
+You need to use the "Git Shell" as your terminal to complete Git-it challenges.

-On Mac download and install git following the instructions: [https://git-scm.com/download/mac](https://git-scm.com/download/mac)
+On Mac, download and install git following the instructions here: [https://git-scm.com/download/mac](https://git-scm.com/download/mac)

-On Mac and Linux you can use the app **Terminal**, which is already on your computer.
+On Mac and Linux, you can use the app **Terminal**, which is already on your computer.

 ### Text Editor